Social Phobia (Social Anxiety Disorder, SAD)

 Social Anxiety Disorder is the third most common psychiatric disorder in America behind depression and alcohol abuse.
 At some point in their life, 7-13% of American adults suffer from social anxiety disorder.
 It affects men and women equally and children and teens who are very "social status" conscious are especially susceptible to SAD.
 Some people are shy by nature and, early in life, show timidness that later develops into social phobia.
 Others first experience anxiety in social situations around the time of puberty.

 Social Anxiety Disorder (social phobia) is not the same as shyness; it's really extreme shyness, where someone is actually afraid of being in a social or performance situation to the point where it impacts or disrupts their lives.
-People with social phobia are concerned that their performance or actions will seem inappropriate.
+People with social phobia are concerned that their performance or actions will seem inappropriate and have difficulty developing relationships.
 Often they worry that their anxiety will be obvious - that they will sweat, blush, vomit, or tremble or that their voice will quaver.
 They also worry that they will lose their train of thought or that they will not be able to find the words to express themselves.
 So many times, people with social anxiety disorder don't even show up at any event or social situation where they could be even the slightest focus of attention.